MicrosoftDocs/power-platform/power-platform/guidance/adoption/manage-default-environment.md

 ## Discovering unused and abandoned apps and flows

 As Power Platform adoption in your organizations grows, you're likely to have abandoned and unused apps and flows in your default environment.
 * When an employee exits an organization, the apps and flows owned by the employee are in effect abandoned.
-These apps and flows are called abandoned apps/flows.
+These apps and flows are called *abandoned apps/flows*.
 * An employee might create an app or a flow, which is used for a short duration and then remains unused.
-These apps and flows are called unused apps/flows.
+These apps and flows are called *unused apps/flows*.

 To maintain the overall environment hygiene, establish processes and procedures to clean up abandoned and unused flows and apps.
 This is especially important for the default environment as all the users in the environment are potential makers.